s1gr1d/advent-of-code/README.md

-# Advent of Code 2020
+# 🎄 Advent of Code 2020

+I solve the avent of code puzzles with JS in a functional programming style.

 ## Intro